Don Marcotte: Early life/career

 Marcotte was born in Arthabaska, Quebec.
 His family were longtime residents of the area.
 At the age of three, Don first laced up his first pair of skates and by the age of six was enrolled in youth hockey in his community.
-In 1963 At the age of 16, Marcotte would leave the local youth programs for the Victoriaville Bruins of the QPJHL.
-After one season with Victoriaville the Boston Bruins would sign him to continue his development with the B’s Junior “A” affiliate the Niagara Falls Flyers in Ontario, Canada.

-He would also play junior league hockey for the Niagara Falls Flyers in 1965, 1966, and 1967.
+In 1963, at the age of 16, Marcotte left the local youth programs for the Victoriaville Bruins of the QPJHL.
+After one season with Victoriaville the Boston Bruins signed him to continue his development with the B’s Junior “A” affiliate in Ontario, the Niagara Falls Flyers.
+He played junior league hockey for the Flyers in 1965, 1966, and 1967.

-During the 1964-65 OHA season, Marcotte would appear in 56 games, tallying 51 points.
-In the postseason, he would appear in 24 games, scoring 16 goals and 11 assists, helping the team win the J. Ross Robertson Cup, George Richardson Memorial Trophy and Memorial Cup.
+During the 1964-65 OHA season, Marcotte appeared in 56 games, tallying 51 points.
+In the postseason, he appeared in 24 games, scoring 16 goals and 11 assists, helping the team win the J. Ross Robertson Cup, George Richardson Memorial Trophy and Memorial Cup.

-He would make his NHL debut during the 1965-66 season appearing in one game for the Bruins, then making a handful of appearances for the CPHL Blazers then helping them win the league title.
-Marcotte would then leave the OHA for good after the 1966-67 season to join the Boston Bruins American Hockey League team in Hershey.
+He made his NHL debut during the 1965-66 season appearing in one game for the Bruins, then making a handful of appearances for the CPHL Blazers and helping them win the league title.
+Marcotte then left the OHA for good after the 1966-67 season to join the Boston Bruins American Hockey League team in Hershey.